-For purposes of clarity, transferability refers to the conditions under which the University accepts credits from other post-secondary institutions.
+For purposes of clarity, transferability refers to the conditions under which the university accepts credits from other post-secondary institutions.
 Applicability of credit toward a degree refers to the prerogative of the respective academic unit to count specific credit toward a student's degree requirements.
-Collegiate work will be considered for transfer credit only from accredited post-secondary institutions that participate in Florida's Statewide Course Numbering System (SCNS) at the time the coursework was completed.
+Collegiate work is considered for transfer credit only from a nationally accredited institution, defined as "a post-secondary institution whose institutional accreditor is recognized by the U.S. Department of Education, Office of Postsecondary Education."

-The Office of Admissions will evaluate the acceptability of total credits transferable to the University.
-Transfer credit will be applied as appropriate to a student's degree program.
-TTS will determine the applicability of courses for University Core Curriculum requirements and prerequisites, and the academic unit of the student's major is the authority for upper division and prerequisite requirements.
-If a student chooses to transfer to another academic unit within the University, credit previously earned at another post-secondary institution may be reevaluated and applied as appropriate to the student's new degree program.
+The Office of Admissions evaluates the acceptability of total credits transferable to the university.
+Transfer credit is applied as appropriate to a student's degree program.
+TTS determines the applicability of courses for UCC requirements and prerequisites, and the academic unit of the student's major is the authority for upper-division and prerequisite requirements.
+If a student chooses to transfer to another academic unit within the university, credit previously earned at another post-secondary institution may be re-evaluated and applied as appropriate to the student's new degree program.

-A maximum of 60 lower division semester hours taken at a two-year or a four-year institution may be counted toward a degree at the University.
-A maximum of 30 upper division semester hours taken at a two-year institution that offers baccalaureate degrees or a four-year institution may be counted toward a degree at FIU.
+A maximum of 60 lower-division credits taken at a twoyear or a four-year institution may be counted toward a degree at the university.
+A maximum of 30 upper division credits taken at a two-year institution that offers baccalaureate degrees or a four-year institution may be counted toward a degree at FIU.

-Lower division courses in excess of 60 semester hours may serve to meet specific course requirements for an FIU degree, but credit hours represented by these courses will not reduce the number of credit hours to be completed at the University.
+Lower-division courses in excess of 60 semester hours may serve to meet specific course requirements for an FIU degree, but credit hours represented by these courses will not reduce the number of credit hours to be completed at the university.

-A grade of 'D' will be accepted for transfer credit, although it may not satisfy specific requirements.
+A grade of 'D' may be accepted for transfer credit, although it may not satisfy major specific requirements.
 However, such a grade in coursework in the major field is subject to review and approval by the appropriate academic department.
+Transfer course grades are not included in any FIU grade point average calculations.

-Credit earned for military education will be transferred and evaluated in accordance with the recommendations of the American Council on Education (ACE).
-After being accepted by FIU, credit earned in accredited post-secondary institutions outside of the U.S. will be transferred and evaluated in consultation with the official evaluation of foreign education.
+Credit earned for military education is transferred and evaluated in accordance with the recommendations of the American Council on Education.
+After being accepted by FIU, credit earned in accredited post-secondary institutions outside of the U.S. is transferred and evaluated in consultation with the official evaluation of foreign education.